 As noted above, I have not heard a single District employee or Board member say that the current number of magnet school is financially or educationally viable.
 An indication of why this is so is the very small (\$44,000) investment the District is prepared to make in Cragin for its start-up year.
 In short, unless the District is proposing a significant increase in overall funding of magnet schools, the only money available for new options is going to come from magnet schools that are discontinued.
 Of course, all current magnet schools could become integrated but that is very unlikely as is the prospect of all of them becoming high quality schools in the near future.

 Under the Board-approved CMP, no current program or school not already eliminated can be terminated for at least two years, even those that are seen as the most likely to lose magnet status.
 Consider, for example, Utterback.
 2014-15 is the base line year for this school.

 After one enrollment cycle, Utterback will be given one year to improve.
-It is not clear whether this means only on integration criteria (as implied in Appendix J(the five pillars measure).
+It is not clear whether this means only on integration criteria (as implied in Appendix H, the five pillars measure).
 And it is not clear what would constitute improvement?
 Say Utterback gains five points in the improvement year but is still 10 points away.
 Would status be withdrawn in the face of certain community protest?
 (The community advisory group recommends a five year turnaround period).
 But, let's say that Utterback is removed from magnet status in the Spring of 2016.
 The school using the now available resources would have a year of planning (according to the CMP).
 Thus, no new magnet school until 2017-18.
-What if a school is waiting for Utterback (or some other magnet school to fail and is ready to go in 2016-17).
+What if a school is waiting for Utterback (or some other magnet school to fail) and is ready to go in 2016-17.
 Aside from the message that sends to the struggling magnets, would one expect a new magnet to be successful in integrating (or further integrating) its student body in the start-up year?

-And, the CMP process would not even eliminate magnet status in a school like Holladay that inexplicably, given its score on the mock evaluation and its backward movement in integration, is identified as an "Improvement School" not subject to losing magnet status until 2017.
+And, the CMP process would not even eliminate magnet status in a school like Holladay that inexplicably, given its very low score on the mock evaluation and its backward movement in integration, is identified as an "Improvement School" not subject to losing magnet status until 2017.

 The CMP processes for withdrawing magnet status-and thus making more integrative use of the resources invested in unsuccessful magnets-- virtually ensure that significant progress in developing a collection of magnet school and programs that markedly increase the opportunities for student to engage in an integrated education will not be effectively achieved before the time the District hopes to be declared unitary.
 There are two reasons why this is so.
 First, the process for removing magnet status will allow schools to delay a decision on removal of status for an unacceptably long period of time.
-(If the District had created a process for closing schools that was similar to that which it proposes for the removal of magnet status no school would yet have been closed).
 Second, as noted in the discussion of Objection Three, the criteria for evaluating magnet schools, and particularly for removing magnet status, are ambiguous and complicated when the withdrawal of magnet status should focus almost entirely on (1) the potential for racial and ethnic integration and (2) academic achievement and related student outcomes.